obDann/TEQApp/teamOverview/code_review/README.md

 * Only concern about his MissingValueChecker is that, it returns a list of tuples, but it is probably better to return the DataFrame object instead

 ### Riaz to Susan
+* Code is well seperated into classes and imports are clear making it easy to trace code
+* Biggest concern was that Observer pattern wasn't implemented, this means changes to button functionality not relating to the view requires changing the view page for the button
+	* but I refactored this, this also makes the code easier to follow as button functionality is in its own class and makes adding functionality to buttons easier

 ### Susan to David